 Benchmark rates are regularly updated interest rates that are publicly accessible.
 They are set by a panel of banks who each submit the rates at which they would offer to lend unsecured interbank money (money being lent from one bank to another) for different periods and for a number of currencies.
 Using a defined method, an average of the rates submitted by contributors is calculated and the benchmarks such as LIBOR or EURIBOR are made publically available daily by an appointed administrator.

 Benchmark rates have been fundamental to interest rate markets for decades and banks can choose to use these in the pricing of their products and services.
 In Bank of Ireland benchmarks are generally used in business and corporate loans and financial products and the most commonly used benchmarks are LIBOR and EURIBOR.

-The financial crises in late 2008/2009 exposed the LIBOR market to liquidity and reliability issues and caused regulatory bodies to scrutinise how benchmarks are set and administered.
+The financial crises in late 2008/2009 highlighted liquidity and reliability issues with LIBOR benchmarks and caused regulatory bodies to scrutinise how benchmarks are set and administered.

 Some existing benchmarks will be replaced, and the replacement benchmarks or Risk-Free Rates (RFRs), differ from traditional benchmark rates in that they are designed to be based on actual transactions, with minimal reliance on expert judgment from contributing banks.
 These new rates will replace traditional benchmarks such as LIBOR for interest rate-linked products, and financial instruments, such as fixed income securities, loans and derivatives.